Firefighters responding to house fire on Coliseum Ave.

 BATON ROUGE - The Eastside Fire Department responding to a house fire on Coliseum Ave.

+A witness captured the fire on her cell phone just as firefighters arrived.

 Fire crews arrived at 16632 Coliseum Ave. around 7:30 p.m.
 Thursday night.
-Firefighters arrived to find flames and smoke coming from the building.
+Firefighters arrived to find flames and smoke shooting from the building.
 There is damage to the roof.
 BRFD assisted in controlling the fire.

 No injuries have been reported.